 In Australia, World Book and Copyright Day is celebrated with a range of activities aimed at encouraging the love of reading and raising awareness about copyright protection.
 Schools, libraries, and cultural institutions across the country usually organise various events such as book reading sessions, author meet-and-greets, seminars and workshops on copyright laws.
 World Book and Copyright Day is observed on 23rd April each year.

-Facts about World Book Day
+Top 7 Facts for 2026 World Book Day in Australia

 In the News and Trending in Australia for World Book Day